| |

 Stone age stone mortars on display at the Museum of Lybia, Tripoli.

-The stone mortars shown above appear to represent some of the earliest forms
+mortars shown above appear to represent some of the earliest forms of stone mortars.

-a base), since our ancestors used stones to break and cut with, just as chimpanzees
+our ancestors used stones to break and cut with, just as chimpanzees and other

 Stone mortar from Jado Museum.